 - DIY Laundry Soap: for at least two years when I first started swapping items out in my own home, we made our own laundry soap.
 It was 1 part borax, 1 part washing soda, and 2 parts soap flakes; ½c was used per load.
 This is an Eco Pioneer recipe, and the items are all available from this Canadian source.
 I adore this recipe and continue to make it if I can get the ingredients in bulk for a great price!
-This worked far better than any pre-made Method or Seventh Generation soap for me (especially on cloth diapers and heavy workwear) and my brief stint with soap nuts.

 - Unscented Co Liquid Soap: I know there are a lot of families out there that just love the liquid stuff, there isn’t quite anything like it!
 Unscented Co. is Canadian, a woman-owned company, a B-Corporation, and their products are free from everything you’d rather keep away from your family.
 You can still get it in a plastic jug, and then have it refilled.
 This reduces your plastic use by a ton if you’re hoping to continue using liquid soap.